PackeTsar/freeztp/README.md

  - set association id <id/arrayname> template <template_name>  |  Associate a keystore id or an idarray to a specific named template
  - set default-keystore (none|keystore-id)                     |  Set a last-resort keystore and template for when target identification fails
  - set imagefile <binary_image_file_name>                      |  Set the image file name to be used for upgrades (must be in tftp root dir)
+ - set image-supression <seconds-to-supress>                   |  Set the seconds to supress a second image download preventing double-upgrades
  - set dhcpd <scope-name> [parameters]                         |  Configure DHCP scope(s) to serve IP addresses to ZTP clients
 ----------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------